ia-toki/tcframe/web/docs/topic-guides/11-grading.md

 # Local grading

-TCFrame allows you to grade solutions locally, on your machine.
+TCFrame allows you to "grade" solutions locally, on your machine.

 Before grading a solution, you must have already generated the test cases: